aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/cells-formatting/conditional-formatting/_index.md

 {{% alert color="primary" %}}

-You can only use thin line styles to the outline border.
+You can only use thin line styles for the outline border.
 Diagonal lines are not allowed.

 {{% /alert %}}